magicalbrad/thundertixGA4/index.md

 ## Overview
 The first hurdle is that for security reasons, browsers are blocking cookies from third party iframes.
 This blocking prevents analytics from working in some situations including embedded Thundertix ticketing iframe on your website.

 A workaround was developed by Simo Ahava.
-Details of Simo Ahava's implementation can be found [here.](https://www.simoahava.com/analytics/cookieless-tracking-cross-site-iframes/) I have implementd hs solution specifically to work through Tag Manager for Thundertix embeds.
+Details of Simo Ahava's implementation can be found [here.](https://www.simoahava.com/analytics/cookieless-tracking-cross-site-iframes/) I have implementd his solution specifically to work through Tag Manager for Thundertix embeds.

 Instead of reporting events directly to Google Analytics, the Thundertix events will be sent to your website which can then report it to Analytics.